 Blepharoplasty is a surgical procedure to remove excess skin and muscle (along with underlying fatty tissue) from either or both the upper and lower eyelids.
-Blepharoplasty can improve drooping skin and bagginess.
-It can help improve vision in older patients with hooding of their upper eyelids.
+It can improve drooping skin and bagginess and help improve vision in older patients with hooding of their upper eyelids.
+If you want to learn more about Blepharoplasty, read this article from the Doctour website.

 Introduction to Blepharoplasty